City of Guelph

 How Do I Avoid Encroaching?

-• Locate your property line using a survey and ensure no objects overlap the property line plane.
+• Locate your property line using a survey and look for any items outside the boundary.

 • Any changes made beyond your property line into the City’s property are considered an Encroachment.